"Scars are a map of your heart's adventures."

 —Anne Lamott

-I'm on my make-a-wish trip and
+I had my make-a-wish trip and

 My name is Levi